jbarroso/clean-code/README.md

 Neither options fells good.

-**You tell an object to do something you should not be asking it about its internasl** Why do you want to know the absolute path?.. to create something:
+**You tell an object to do something you should not be asking it about its internals** Why do you want to know the absolute path?.. to create something:

 ```java
 BufferedOutputStream bos = ctxt.createScratchFileStream(classFileName);
 ```
-=> ctx hide its internals and we are not violating Dementers' Law.
+=> ctx hide its internals and we are not violating Demeters' Law.
 ### Data Transfer Objects
-Structures to comunicate wit databases, parsing messages from sockets...
+Structures to communicate with databases, parsing messages from sockets...

 You usually use Beans => private properties with setters and getters.
 It is ok for OO purist but no other benefits.
 ### Active Record
-**Data structures** with public (or beans) properties nad methos like save, find, etc.
+**Data structures** with public (or beans) properties and methods like save, find, etc.

 Developers put business logic in them => Error!